antevens/boatcontrol/README.md

 PCB Stack Thickness of daughter boards can vary as long as they are over 1mm

-It's important that the power layers are on the outside for cooling purposes, internal layers would require substancially thicker copper layers.
+It's important that the power layers are on the outside for cooling purposes, internal layers would require substantially thicker copper layers.

-There aren't very many PCB manufacturers around that will/can produce a board like this, especially in small quantities and the tooling fee will be a substancial part of the total cost.
+There aren't very many PCB manufacturers around that will/can produce a board like this, especially in small quantities and the tooling fee will be a substantial part of the total cost.

 At the time of writing I would estimate at least $400 USD for tooling setup and then $350 USD for each board manufactured.
 The manufacturers that